SallyZ12/portfolios/README.md

 Overview:

-This app allows a Company to maintain a list of credits in their portfolio with their associated transactions(s).
+This app allows a Company to maintain a list of credits in their portfolio with their associated transaction(s).
 A Credit can belong to many Companies and a Company can belong to many Credits.
 A Company/Credit pairing is defined as an Exposure.
 A Transaction is unique to an Exposure meaning Transaction 1 can only belong to Exposure 1 (Company 1/Credit 1).